 Today modern CNC milling machine can produce exacting capsule metalwork identical to the original K47 form.
 These can be skilfully skinned with 6 micron mylar and will produce a response curve and sound signature within the tolerances set for original K47 capsules.

+Can, a high quality vintage sounding tube microphone alternative be built that can be afforded by a wide section of amateur recorders?
 Yes, this can be accomplished by using microphone bodies already manufactured for our CM87 and CM48FET microphones along with their 3 polar pattern switching circuit boards.
 Now we only have to fit a new tube circuit board for the economical GE/JAN 5654w tube, a 7 pin connector and our BV18 transformer used in the CM251 and CM67se microphones.
+This allows us to produce a world class microphone with 3-patterns that sells for $595 USD including case, shockmount and power supply.

 CM48T in shockmount GE/JAN5654W NOS Tube in socket BV 18 transformer